Training-Free Vector Quantization via Gaussian VAEs: Additional Quantitative Results

 \subsection{Asymptotic Complexity}

-It is noteworthy that GQ without grouping quantization, such as PT or TR, or GQ with a group size of $m=1$, is asymptotically faster than reverse channel coding methods.
+It is noteworthy that GQ with codebook dimension $m=1$, is asymptotically faster than reverse channel coding methods.
 This is because, for $m=1$, the GQ target in Eq.\ref{eq:qr} reduces to a quadratic form.
 In this case, it suffices to sort the scalar codebook $c_{1:K}$ in advance.
 Despite the sorting takes $\Omega(D_{KL}(q(Z_i|X)||\mathcal{N}(0,1)))$, the sorting is only need to be done once and can be amortized across dimension and dataset.
 Subsequently, the minimization in Eq.\ref{eq:qr} can be performed in $O(D_{\mathrm{KL}}(q(Z_i|X)||\mathcal{N}(0,1)))$ time using binary search.
 The details is shown in Algorithm~\ref{alg:gqbisect}.

 On the other hand, most reverse channel coding methods require $O(2^{D_{\mathrm{KL}}(q(Z_i|X)||\mathcal{N}(0,1))})$ computational complexity \citep{havasi2018minimal, Flamich2020CompressingIB, Theis2021AlgorithmsFT}.
 A$^*$ coding \citep{Flamich2022FastRE} can achieve $O(D_{\infty}(q(Z_i|X)||\mathcal{N}(0,1)))$ encoding complexity, albeit at the cost of increased decoding complexity.